AnychainX/Live-Commerce-Chat/README.md

-# Live Shopping Platform - Shopify Live Commerce
+# LeftLane Marketing - Live Shopping Platform

-A real-time live shopping platform built with **Remix**, **Socket.IO**, and **TypeScript**.
+A real-time live shopping platform built with **Remix**, **Socket.IO**, and **TypeScript** for Shopify merchants.
 Think **QVC meets Instagram Live** - merchants broadcast live video while showcasing products, and viewers can buy in real-time during the stream.

 > **📹 NOTE ABOUT VIDEO STREAMING:** This demo uses a **template HLS video stream** for demonstration purposes.
 In a production environment, sellers would start their own live streams using services like Mux, AWS IVS, or similar platforms, and provide the HLS playback URL when creating a room.
 See the [Video Streaming Setup](#-video-streaming-setup) section for details.